Pantagrueliste/starter-hugo-academic/content/admin/index.md

   url: https://www.st-andrews.ac.uk

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include early modern history, Italian literature and the digital humanities.
+bio: My research interests include early modern history, European literature and the digital humanities.

 # Interests to show in About widget
 interests: